amand33p/amand33p/README.md

 - 🌱 I’m currently looking for a job.

-- 🍽 Things on my plate for later - Django, Flask.
+- 🍽 Things on my plate for later - GoLang

 - 👨‍💻 All of my projects are available at [amand33p.github.io - my portfolio site](https://amand33p.github.io).